-- Perform end-of-day polling place activities as on election day. - Gather media [including redundant (back-up) media if applicable] with results, upload to the election management system, and generate the consolidated result reports.
+- □ Perform end of day polling place activities as on election day. - Gather media (including redundant (back-up) media if applicable) with results and upload to the election management system and generate the consolidated result reports.
 It is a good practice to use redundant media on election day whenever possible.
-Ensure that the redundant media is also included in testing.
+Ensure that the redundant media is also included in testing. - Document testing results as you would the official results. - □ Retain and seal all pre-election testing materials. - □ Prepare machines for election day use: - Clear totals. - Clear the results on the tabulator.

-- Document testing results as you would the official results. - Retain and seal all pre-election testing materials. - Prepare machines for election day use: - Clear totals. - Clear the results on the tabulator. - Insert new printing tapes. - Lock and seal the devices. - Shut the machine down. - Review the seals and locks once again and document the validation.
-The best practice is to have one person prepare the machine and then have one or two reviewers review the seals and locks. - Any discrepancies noted during the L&A testing must be evaluated in detail to identify the root cause of the problem. - If the problem is isolated to a specific machine, that machine must be marked and must not be used on election day. - Explain clearly to observers if any discrepancies are noted.
+- Insert new printing tapes.

+- Lock and seal the devices.

+- Shut the machine down.

+- Review the seals and locks once again and document the validation.
+The best practice is to have one person prepare the machine and then have one or two reviewers review the seals and locks.

+Any discrepancies noted during the L & A testing must be evaluated in detail to identify the root cause of the problem.

+- If the problem is isolated to a specific machine, that machine must be marked and must not be used on election day. - Explain clearly to observers if any discrepancies are noted to ensure that everyone present completely understands the process and conclusion.